PEO vs ASO vs HRO - What is the difference?

 differ in managing human capital?

-This distinction is key, as it impacts the client's level of control over their employees and the extent of HR outsourcing involved.
+This distinction is key, as it impacts the client's control over their employees and the extent of HR outsourcing.
 Furthermore, while PEOs and ASOs may handle payroll, taxes, and insurance administration tasks, these services are carried out under different tax IDs in each scenario.
+The ASO’s involvement is generally more limited to administrative support, helping the business manage functions like insurance administration on its behalf.
 Overall, the key difference lies in the legal responsibility and control over the workforce, with PEOs taking on a more involved role in managing human capital than ASOs.
+This delineation ensures businesses can choose a model that best fits their needs for support, compliance, and direct employee control.

 What types of businesses are suited